croner-i-web/progression-framework/frameworks/engineering/data.md

       - level: 5
         criteria:
           - "Solves larger ambiguous/not well defined problems"
-          - "Contributes to maintaining Bright's culture in the wider company"
+          - "Contributes to maintaining Croner-i's culture in the wider company"
           - "Proactively thinks about how we can get better at our purpose: quicker and better decisions based on data"
         exampleCriteria:
           - criteria: "Builds out a strong internal network"